 - You must prove that the truck’s driver, the trucking company, or another liable party had a duty of care toward you.

-- You must prove that any liable parties breached that duty of care by being negligent and causing the accident.
+- You must prove that the liable party breached that duty of care by being negligent and causing the accident.

 - You must prove that you sustained damages as a result of the accident.